 When we purchase something from a store, we trust the products are safe to use.
 We rarely think that the product could have a manufacturing error or other issue that would make it dangerous and could possibly cause harm.
 Drugs can be rushed to the market in favor of making a profit, as opposed to doing every test to make sure they’re safe.
 Manufacturing errors can mix up labels, or incorrectly display instructions on a box.
 This negligence can lead to injuries and damages for those that use the products.

-If someone is hurt because of a defective product, they can file a product liability claim against the company because their actions are the reason the person incurred injuries.
+If someone is hurt because of a defective product, they can file an injury claim against the company because their actions are the reason the person incurred injuries.
 These claims can be difficult without legal aid.
 If this has happened to you or a loved one and you live in Georgia, Bey & Associates, LLC can help.
 You’ll be in touch with an experienced Atlanta product liability lawyer who wants to fight for your rights and help you get justice.

 Types of Product Liability Claims